 Lastly I see the transfer of the cigarette light as a physical display of how Rocks light is being passed to Revy, which we see manifestations of later in her changing behavior throughout the series.

-And so we concluded our little analytical adventure.
+And so we conclude our little analytical adventure.
 Now go watch Black Lagoon!